 Requirements for course approval

 The pedagogical approach requires active student participation.
-Minimum 80% class attendance is therefore required for course approval.
+Minimum 80% class attendance on zoom is therefore required for course approval.

 Case-based individual home exam, eight hours, between 09:00 and 17:00 on the exam day.
 Maximum 10 pages.

 List of articles and cases will be distributed electronically prior to course start.

 Balogun, J. Hope Hailey, V. and Gustafsson, S. 2016.
 Exploring Strategic Change.
 4th ed.
 Pearson